anmol-fzr/better-auth-tanstack/README.md

 ### Prefetch - Advanced Usage
 If you want to use a hybrid prefetching strategy, this is totally supported.

-Collecting workspace information

-###

-prefetchSession

-The

-prefetchSession
+### prefetchSession

- function is used to prefetch session data and store it in the query client.
+The `prefetchSession` function is used to prefetch session data and store it in the query client.

 #### Props